 - Increased metabolic rate (fat burning).

 As far as we know, forskolin does not cause any of this.
 However, human clinical trials have produced some promising results.
-Apparently, forskolin can help reduce fat while maintaining muscle mass.
+Forskolin can help reduce fat while maintaining muscle mass.

 Forskolin stimulates the release of stored fat from fat cells, but such an effect does not necessarily lead to weight loss.